India offers to buy more U.S. helicopters, hopes to drive down costs

 | NEW DELHI

-The Apache gunships and a deal for Chinook helicopters, both built by Boeing, will top the agenda in Hagel's talks on Friday with the new administration led by Prime Minister Narendra Modi.
+The Apache gunships and a deal for Chinook helicopters, both built by Boeing, will top the agenda in Hagel's talks on Friday with India's new administration led by Prime Minister Narendra Modi.

-India has offered a follow-on order of 39 AH-64D Apache helicopters in addition to the 22 now being negotiated, a Defence Ministry official said.
+India has offered a follow-on order of 39 AH-64D Apache helicopters in addition to the 22 now being negotiated, an Indian Defense Ministry official said.
 The sides have been wrangling over the price of the gunships, however, with the initial deal having been estimated to be worth $1.4 billion.

 The two countries have rapidly expanded military and business ties in recent years, despite discord over issues such as intellectual property rights and market access.